 We chatted with them at breakfast the next morning and learned that they are all from New York.
 We bumped into them again when we were in the nearby Yidoshu village (依多樹村).
 We ended up joining them and Greg, the owner of the guesthouse to see the clouds and terraces.

 Even though we had watched the beautiful clouds for the past few days, I was still mesmerized by the way they ebbed and flowed – could feel serenity within me as the clouds approaching and I slowly immersed in and becoming part of it.
 Growing up in a city, most of us are so used to the mundane daily life and numb to what really happens around us.
-But here, I felt as if my senses had finally awoken and became sensitive to the continuous changing of the elements and constantly in awe of the different colours and shapes of things as each minute went by.
+But here, I felt as if my senses had finally awoken and became sensitive to the continuous changing of the elements and constantly in awe of the different colours and shapes of things in nature.

 As we precariously walked along the edge of the terraces and taking in the gorgeous view, we also got to know more about these lovely New Yorkers, Maggie, Melissa, Gordon and Igor.
 They truly exemplify the diversity of New York as they all come from different cultural backgrounds.